brandur/sorg/content/fragments/testing-go-project-root.md

 project's root, and a call to `os.Chdir` takes the running program there.

-Then from any other package in the project, import the testing package with a blank identifier, which will run its `init` function, but excluding any of its
+Then from any other package in the project, import the testing package with a blank identifier, which will run its `init` function, but exclude its exported
 symbols:

 ``` go